thenewghandi/Energon-/README.md

     ```bash
     python app.py

-## License

-This project is licensed under the MIT License.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests.

-## Contact
+## License

-For questions or feedback, please contact:

-    GitHub: thenewghandi
+This project is licensed under the MIT License.